AndyQuests/task_manager_api/app/tests/README.md

 This folder contains unit tests for the Task Manager FastAPI project.

 ## Structure

+- `confest.py`
+Special _config_ file, defines shared test behaviour
+    - Fixture `no_sleep` to mock asyncronous wait for faster async tests

 - `test_main.py`
 Test related to task functionality / CRUD functionality:
-    - Creating a task
-    - Retreiving all tasks
-    - Retrieving a single task by ID
+    - Task creation
+    - Task retrieval
     - Getting a task that doesn't exist (future test_errors.py)
+    - Task updates
+    - Task deletion
 * This is expected to be removed as the project grows and these tests are splitted

-# Test getting a task that doesn't exist
 - `test_validation.py`
 Test for input validation and schema constraints:
-    - Missing required fields
+    - Missing fields
-    - Invalid data types
-    - Default values
+    - Invalid values

-- `test_status.py`
-Test for status logic
-    - Default Status is Pending
-    - Update Status
-    - Update with invalid status
-    - Update status with invalid id
+    - Model rules (parameter constraints, default values)

 ## Running Tests